Terry-Mao/bfs/pitchfork/README.md

 * [Installation](#installation)

 ## Features
+* Mostly probe all store nodes and feed back to all directorys
 * Adaptive Designs when store nodes change or pitchfork nodes change
 * High-low coupling pitchfork feed back to directory through zookeeper